 There are several methods of sampling.
 It is important to choose the best plan to provide the best output of information about the entire population.
 A few common methods are listed below and explained further down the page.

-It is very important for the GB/BB to get the proper amount of samples to understand the power of the test, ensure the assumptions are met, analyze normality, but yet minimize resources and destruction of parts.
+It's important for the GB/BB to get the proper amount and representation of samples to understand the power of the test, ensure the assumptions are met, analyze normality, but yet minimize resources and destruction of parts.

 If you were trying to evaluate the average length of every rainbow trout in the freshwater lakes of Minnesota, it would not be practical or affordable.
 A sampling plan would be devised to gather a some of the trout and study them.
 From this, references to the population with specified levels of confidence can be done.

-These techniques are not preferred due to the additional risk of sampling error introduced.
+Nonrandom techniques are not preferred due to the additional risk of sampling error introduced.
 The error can not be calculated and these results are not preferred to infer about the population from with the sample was selected.
+Therefore, we will not discuss them further within this website.

 The denominator in the standard deviation for a population is N, the denominator for a sample is n-1.
 The "n-1" is an unbiasing factor and as the sample size approaches infinity, the value of "n-1" approaches "N".